Skip to navigation Skip to content

 • Protected person status is not automatically lost because of incarceration

-For these cases, further escalation is needed for policy advice.
+For these cases, more escalation is needed for policy advice.
 See Tier 0 technical support - self-sufficiency

-The care recipient’s former principal home is not exempt from the aged care means assessment if the protected person temporarily moves out of the home for other reasons.
+The care recipient's former principal home is not exempt from the aged care means assessment if the protected person temporarily moves out of the home for other reasons.
 For example, the protected person moves out of the home during renovations.
-If the protected person re-occupies the home after renovations are completed, the home will once again be exempt from means assessment.
+If the protected person re-occupies the home after renovations are completed, the home is again exempt from means assessment.

 Does the partnered protected person status apply if living separately and apart?